fbpx

 Eat Cicchetti in Osteria ai Pugni

-Cicchetti is a Venetian version of Spanish tapas so they are small dishes perfect for lunch.
+Cicchetti is a Venetian version of Spanish tapas, so they are small dishes perfect for lunch.

-Different kind of the Cicchetti - italian tapas, small snacks with prosciutto, brie cheese, seafood, meat and other stuffing with two wine glasses of white wine
+25 Family-Friendly Things to Do in Venice with Kids: Different kind of the Cicchetti - italian tapas, small snacks with prosciutto, brie cheese, seafood, meat and other stuffing with two wine glasses of white wine

 Let your kids try different kinds of Cicchetti.